 On the stock market, resource investing is always cyclical.
 Even the fastest growth story (say, an oil producer with new discoveries and a verifiable production forecast) won’t move upward on the stock market without a commensurate move in oil prices.
 An oil producer not only has to find the commodity and get it to market; it also has to worry about the prices for that commodity, which are set by a marketplace beyond its control.
 It’s a different business from speculating among technology stocks, for example.

-That being said, however, … Read More
+That being said, however, if oil … Read More

 The Dow Jones Industrials gave up most of their gains this year in the recent stock market selloff; given current fundamentals, this market is oversold.
 Strife in the Middle East definitely affected investor sentiment last week, but the market is now betting that U.S. policymakers will address the fiscal cliff issue before the end of the year.
 Across the board, expectations among equity investors have come downward; this gives stocks the potential to outperform in the fourth-quarter earnings season.